usgs-makerspace/wbeep-viz/README.md

             }
         },
 ```

-If you pulled the code from Github, the locations are probably correct and your map should start up with no extra effort.
-However, if you are using the S3 sources and your map is not showing, or is missing layers, it may be that
+### What if your map is not working?
+It may be that
-1) we moved the tiles on S3
+1) the tiles are located in a different location on S3 (the above are just sample locations)
 2) you do not have the right 'source-layer' name

+### Sources and Layers
 So, about sources and layers.
 Each source can be the parent of many map layers.
 Remember, that in the sample above, we had
 two sources.
 That does not mean that we have only two layers.
 Each source can hold the information needed to make many layers.
 In our map, we do just that.
 And we let Mapbox know which layers to make from each source by adding that information into the